Middle School Curriculum

 Quest

-This class is designed for students to understand the role of science and engineering in allowing humans to explore extreme environments such as those found on Mars and the deep ocean realms of our own planet.
-Through fun, interactive, hands-on, authentic learning experiences students will model the kinds of scientific work and thinking that has pushed through boundaries and led to the development of many new technologies and exciting discoveries.
+This course helps students understand the role of science and engineering in allowing humans to explore extreme environments such as those found on Mars and the deep ocean realms of our own planet.
+Through interactive, handson, authentic learning experiences, students model the kinds of scientific work and thinking that has pushed through boundaries and led to the development of many new technologies and exciting discoveries.
 During the first semester, students learn about Mars, design a mission to explore the planet, build and test model spacecraft and components, and build remote controlled Mars rovers.
 The second semester is all about ocean exploration.
-From dive suits to submarines students learn about pressure/density relationships as they explore what makes research in ocean realms so challenging.
-As a culminating activity, teams of students will design and build their own Remote Operated Vehicle (ROV) that will be used to complete a series of real-life challenges in the school swimming pool.
-Placement in this class is subject to teacher approval, minimum of 3.0 GPA, and requires an application.
+From dive suits to submarines, students learn about pressure/density relationships as they explore what makes research in ocean realms so challenging.
+As a culminating activity, teams of students design and build their own remote operated vehicle that will be used to complete a series of real-life challenges in the school swimming pool.

 Performing Arts Electives

-- Beginning Band Class
+- Beginning Band

 - Intermediate Band